MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-get-pki-certs.md

 ### Before you begin

 Your system’s region and external domain name (FQDN) will be used by the Readiness Checker to determine the endpoint for extracting attributes from your existing certificates.
-If either of the following apply to your scenario, you must use the **Choose a CSR certificate scenario** selector above and chose the [New deployment](\azure-stack\operator\azure-stack-get-pki-cert?pivots=csr-type-new-deployment) version of this article instead:
+If either of the following apply to your scenario, you must use the **Choose a CSR certificate scenario** selector at the top of this article and choose the [New deployment](azure-stack-get-pki-cert?pivots=csr-type-new-deployment) version of this article instead:
    - You want to change the attributes of certificates at the endpoint, such as subject, key length, and signature algorithm.
    - You want to use a certificate subject that contains only the common name attribute.